makimaki1006/shift-suite/README.md

 requested leave.
 A second chart plots the share of requesting staff (`leave_applicants_count ÷ total_staff`) for those days.

+Another bar chart visualises the distribution of requested and paid leave by month period (early/mid/late) and weekday.
+The underlying data is written to `leave_ratio_breakdown.csv`.

 You can click or lasso points on this chart to select specific dates.
 Multiple dates accumulate across clicks, and the selected staff members are listed below, together with a bar chart showing how frequently each person appears within the